alex-e-development/alex-e-development.github.io/chapter-babel/README.md

 </html>
 ```

 We'll begin by trying to load the file in IE11.
 If your machine doesn't have Internet Explorer 11, you can simply follow with the example here.
 This example is running on `Windows 11` which has removed IE11 entirely.
-Fortunately `Microsoft Edge` comes with an [IE 11 Mode](https://docs.microsoft.com/en-us/deployedge/edge-ie-mode) for testing applicaitons that require backward compatibility.
+Fortunately `Microsoft Edge` comes with an [IE 11 Mode](https://docs.microsoft.com/en-us/deployedge/edge-ie-mode) for testing applications that require backward compatibility.

 When we run Babel and try to load our `script-transformed.js` file in IE11 we get the following error on the console: